-Modified-Delphi method in action (see the changed category name):
+Here’s an example of the Modified-Delphi method in action (see the changed category name):

-Tree testing (reverse card sorting)
+2. Tree testing (reverse card sorting)

 It is done on a simplified text version of your site structure—without the influence of navigation aids and visual design.

-Online (remote) card sorting
+3. Online (remote) card sorting

-You can’t be “there” and moderate it (although you could be having a Skype chat at the same time), so proper pre-education of test participants is a must.
+You can’t be “there” to moderate it, although you could be having a Skype chat at the same time.
+A proper pre-education of test participants is a must.
 Some pros and cons of online card sorting are pointed out in this article.

-The limitation of these online card sorting tools is that they can’t be used with the Modified-Delphi method.
+The limitation of these online card-sorting tools is that they can’t be used with the Modified-Delphi method.

 These tools will also help you analyze the results (as opposed to doing it 100% manually).

-Analyzing card-sort results
+4. Analyzing card-sort results

-2 questions that often come up about results.
+Two questions often come up about results.

-How many users to test with?
+How many users should you test?

 Further reading: Here’s a great guide to card sorting.

-Guiding principles for navigation design
+Guiding principles for website navigation design

+In good navigation design, links look clickable.
 They have clear labels that set expectations of what lies beneath.
 Unclear menu links cause click fear.

 Take a look at the navigation menu I have up there.
 I’ve done a good amount of testing to find the